onemtc/terraform-wth/Student/Terraform-Challenge-08.md

 ## Challenges

-**Challenge Part 1**:  In this first part of this challenge, we are going to deploy an Azure Container Registry (ACR) and and import some images to it.
+**Challenge Part 1**:  In this first part of this challenge, we are going to deploy an Azure Container Registry (ACR) and import images to it.
 This ACR will be governed using a separate state file from the one we've been using for our other resources.
 This is a common pattern in Terraform, where you have shared infrastructure components that are deployed and managed separately from your application workloads.

-First, create a new sub-folder within your working directory (eg, `acr`) and cd into it.
+First, create a new sub-folder within your working directory (eg, call it `acr`) and cd into it.
 This will be used to host the code for your ACR definition.

 Next, within this folder, create the appropriate Terraform manifest definitions to deploy an [Azure Container Registry (ACR)](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/container_registry).
 + Deploy this to a different state file!
 You can use the existing Storage Account and Blob Container, but use a (new) different key from your existing state file.
 This will allow you to manage the ACR separately from the rest of your resources.